000600/CliffWalkingAgent/README.md

 The environment is provided by OpenAI's Gym package (linked below) under the package's *Toy Text Environments*.
 The environment provides a reward of -1 for each time step, with a reward of -100 if the agent walks off of the cliff.
 The environment stops running when the agent has reached the prize.

 ## Libraries
-The models here were constructed with the help of OpenAI Gym:
+The models here were constructed with the help of the OpenAI Gym library.
 -